Blog

 • Corticosteroid topical therapy:

 This therapy is applied over damaged skin to treat dermatomyositis symptoms.
-Corticosteroids should not be used for extended periods as they can cause severe side effects.
+Long-term corticosteroid use may increase the risk of adverse effects and should be monitored by a healthcare provider.
 Your health care provider may decrease the dose once the symptoms start improving.

 • Immunosuppressive agents: